-Following lunch at the Grand Prince Hotel's Itozakura restaurant, we visit Renge-ji.
+This afternoon visit Renge-ji.
 The temple is known for its garden, which reflects the beauty of seasonal change.
 Autumn when the maple leaves change colour, is the best season to visit.
 Capturing the essence of Japanese gardens, it includes a central pond surrounded by plantings linking to the hillside beyond.
 Stones, bridge and plantings are all reflected on the water-surface, giving a sense of spaciousness.